JacYuan1/Attenuation-of-Relay-Attacks-on-Passive-Keyless-Entry/README.md

 - **Immobility Detection:** Leveraging an accelerometer connected to the Raspberry Pi, this method determines if the simulated key fob is stationary.
 Stationary states result in denied access requests, thwarting potential relay attacks.

-- **Distance Bounding Protocols:** Incorporating a radio transceiver operating at 915 MHz with the Raspberry Pi, this approach gauges the actual physical distance between the simulated vehicle and key fob, ensuring the key is within a predefined range.
+- **Distance Bounding Protocol:** Incorporating a radio transceiver operating at 915 MHz with the Raspberry Pi, this approach gauges the actual physical distance between the simulated vehicle and key fob, ensuring the key is within a predefined range.

 ## Project Objectives